Stop when uncertainty interval of prob tox is covered.

 ultimately be determined by the dose-finding model used and the attendant

 inferential mechanism.
-For instance, the crm
+For instance, the crm function in

 the dfcrm package calculates the posterior expected mean and variance of the